amir-kedis/media-tracker/README.md

 ## Usage and explanation
 The first function of the website was the login/ logout ' register system.
 Users can input a name and password.
 We store the user's username and a hash of his password in our database due to security concerns.

 You can add a media define name, status, type, and URL for an image of its cover. user's media are viewed as the status attribute.
-Then I store this media info in the database with the user id and date. user can edit any media attribute. and can delete an entire media.
+Then I store this media info in the database with the user id and date.

+user can edit any media attribute and delete an entire media.

+There is also an apology page that appears whenever the input is not correct or when an internal error occurs.

 ## Features to make:
 - [X] register